Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/setup-dev-env.rst

 Setup the development environment
 =================================

-First, you need to install “rustup” which installs Rust and Cargo to your computer.
+First, you need to install ``rustup`` which installs Rust and Cargo to your computer.
 To do that, you can use this command.

 .. code-block:: console